theselfstudy/cadence/README.md

 2. Google Sheet (Optional)
 - User connects their own Google Sheet
 - Data is written directly to the sheet
-- No copies are stored on Cadence servers
+- No copies are stored on TrackWell servers
 - Sheet must be reconnected on new devices

-Important: Cadence does not and will never:
+Important: TrackWell does not and will never:
 - store user data
 - store sheet IDs
 - store your entries on any backend database